open-condo-software/condo/apps/condo/docs/migrations.md

 docker-compose run app python apps/condo/.kmigrator/manage.py makemigrations --merge
 ```

-If the util ask You to provide a default value, it expects it in Python syntax.
+If the util asks You to provide a default value, it expects it in Python 3 syntax.

 ### UnicodeDecodeError